Protecting our native fish species

 New Zealand has around 40 native fish and 70% of them are threatened or at risk.

 Many of our iconic species, such as whitebait and eels, need to move between the sea and rivers to complete their lifecycles.
 If these movements are delayed or blocked, these fish may be unable to reach habitats for completing their lifecycle, and they may be lost from a stream completely.

-HBRC is trying to find all fish barriers around Hawke's Bay so we can prioritise and fix those ones that would have the greatest benefit to the regional biodiversity and abundance of our fish communities.
+HBRC would like to find all the structures around Hawke's Bay that fish may struggle to swim over or around.
+We will prioritise and fix those fis barriers that would have the greatest benefit to the regional biodiversity and abundance of our fish communities.
 Please help us locate any structures in our waterways that you think fish may struggle to swim over/around.
 Use the link below to send us details and provide us with photos and we will take it from there.

 If you are on a river or stream and see any:

 • Raised (‘perched’) culverts or drains

 • Waterfalls with a drop greater than 10cm